 In its October 14, 1927 issue, the Handout of Texas Woman’s College reported that Dr. Bisco had conducted “a group of students through homes in an exclusive section of the city.”
 He surely had designed and built those houses.

-By 1927 Dr. Bisco was gaining a reputation as a builder of better-built homes.
+By 1927 Dr. Bisco was gaining a reputation as a “builder of better built homes.”

-By the 1930 census Bisco listed his occupation as builder.
+Indeed, by the 1930 census Bisco listed his occupation as builder.

 Several Bisco houses survive (albeit remodeled), especially in Colonial Hills and Park Hill: